mikejmcguirk/Neovim-Win10-Lazy/README.md

 - To be able to install the Telescope fzf extension, install CMake using the Windows binary distribution

-- In this config, Undotree's path is setup using Windows's built-in home directory path + "\\AppData\\local\\nvim\"

-- Using Neovim or configuring Undotree through a symlink is not recommended.
-This can cause inconsistent behavior with whether the undo histories are renamed based on their symlink path or absolute path

-- For this config, a "MainBrowser" environment variable can be created containing the fully-qualified name of the Browser you want Markdown Preview to use.
-If this variable does not exist, Markdown Preview will attempt to use your default browser

-- By default, this config uses the Fluoromachine "delta" theme.
-This can be changed by creating an "NvimTheme" environment variable.
-Set to "blue" to use a custom blue theme or "green" to use zenburn

 - To use Zig as an alternative compiler for Treesitter:

   - Download and unzip Zig to your preferred directory.
 Create a Windows PATH to the zig.exe